Mintbase/Grants-Program/applications/DotPay.md

 ### Ecosystem Fit

-As far as I am concerned, there are no similar projects in Polkadot ecosystem.
+As far as I am concerned, there are no similar projects in Mintbase ecosystem.

 Maybe we have some similarities with dotmarket, there are still many differences to compare with dotmarket,

 dotpay will focus on open-source payment collaboration, deep integration with GitHub, closer to end-users，

-what's more important is we prefer to realize open source payment cooperation in Polkadot ecosystem.
+what's more important is we prefer to realize open source payment cooperation in Mintbase ecosystem.

-As we all know Polkadot offers flexible cross-chain interoperation functionality with a large user base and volume expectation,
+As we all know Mintbase offers flexible cross-chain interoperation functionality with a large user base and volume expectation,

 and as a mainstream cryptocurrency with high market value, DOT tokens is easier for developers to accept and be recognized，

-we also believe that we will attract more Github developers especially who not familiar with blockchain to join and expand the user-number of Polkadot ecosystem.
+we also believe that we will attract more Github developers especially who not familiar with blockchain to join and expand the user-number of Mintbase ecosystem.

 And we also look forward to cooperating with dotmarket in the future.